OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 rhodophyte, then it follows that NCBI _Pteridium_ and WoRMS _Pteridium_ are different taxa.

-Drawing a 'polysemy barrier' between plants and rhodophytes resembles the use of nomenclatural codes to separate polysemies, but the codes are not fine grained enough to capture distinctions that actually arise.
-For example, there are many [how many? dozens? hundreds?] of fungus/plant polysemies, even though the two groups are governed by the same nomenclatural code.
+Drawing a 'homonym barrier' between plants and rhodophytes resembles the use of nomenclatural codes to separate (hemi)homonyms, but the codes are not fine grained enough to capture distinctions that arise in practice.
+For example, there are many [how many? dozens? hundreds?] of fungus/plant homonyms, even though the two groups are governed by the same nomenclatural code.

 [NMF: Check [here](https://doi.org/10.3897/BDJ.4.e8080) for harder data (names management sections and refs. therein).]

-Some cases of apparent polysemy might be differences of scientific opinion concerning whether or not a taxon possesses a diagnostic apomorphy, or belongs phylogenetically in some designated clade (the MRCA of some other taxa).
+Some cases of apparent homonymy might be differences of scientific opinion concerning whether or not a taxon possesses a diagnostic apomorphy, or belongs phylogenetically in some designated clade (the MRCA of some other taxa).
 Different placement of a name in two source taxonomies